waynodiablo/Oystercard/rails/yelpv2.md

 Note that Devise will add the link to Facebook sign-up automatically and you don't need to add the sign out to the config/routes (since Device also does that), so you don't need to follow those steps on the wiki.

 Under Settings => Advanced in your Facebook Developer dashboard, you need to add http://localhost:3000 as a valid redirect URI.
+Make sure the user logging in through facebook has privacy settings that permit their email to be viewed by 3rd parties.

 ##### Keeping secrets properly